Table of Contents

 Arbutin has been tagged safe for skin lightening as it possesses no harmful substances that can cause havoc to the skin even with a long-term usage.

-If you happen to experience some ugly reaction while using arbutin products, you should check the ingredients list to see if there’s anything other ingredient you’re allergic to.
+If you happen to experience some ugly reaction while using arbutin products, you should check the ingredients list to see if there’s any other ingredient you’re allergic to.

 Wrapping it up.